-If Governors wish, the Trust can arrange bespoke training in areas where it would help in the role; examples of training sessions we have run include understanding financial information, public speaking and giving presentations, and basic lifesaving skills.
+If Governors wish, the Trust can arrange be spoke training in areas where it would help in the role; examples of training sessions we have run include understanding financial information, public speaking and giving presentations, and basic lifesaving skills.

-The Assistant Company Secretary is the first point of call for Governors seeking information, training, or support.
+The Head of Corporate Governance is the first point of call for Governors seeking information, training, or support.
 Please see 'Sources of support and information', for contact details please see page 19.